MIF-0/accounts-practice/README.md

 ## Library used
 - Junit, Mockito - for testing
+- jcstress - to concurrency test (you can run `./gradlew jcstress`)
 - logback + sel4j for logging
 - spotless to maintain same code style
 - helidon as Rest Framework